lindbrook/packageRank/README.md

 [‘cranlogs’](https://CRAN.R-project.org/package=cranlogs) but not with the [logs](http://cran-logs.rstudio.com/), only `packageRank::cranDownalods()` will be affected (the zero downloads problem).
-All the other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they either directly access the logs or some other source.
+All other [‘packageRank’](https://CRAN.R-project.org/package=packageRank) functions should work since they either directly access the logs or use some other source.
 Usually, these errors resolve themselves the next time the underlying scripts are run (“tomorrow”, if not sooner).

 #### `logInfo()`